lxucs/CapRetrieval/README.md

 See options by `python run.py --help`

-The script uses the most appropriate device by default; you can also set `device_map` explicitly.
+The script by default automatically uses the most appropriate device; you can also set `device_map` explicitly.
+Embeddings will be cached and re-used.

 <details>
   <summary>Current Options</summary>